tuobangli/author_ber8/README.md

-Sent invitation to Hubbard 5
+Sent invitation to Sandrid 5